UsabilityEngineering/ux-portfolio-ksdhillon1/j02/README.md

 After clicking around, I was convinced that if I was going to add an attachment it would be through the heading area on the page.
 ![alt text](../assets/mainarea.png)

-As a result of blank, I started to just go through all the tabs one by one from left to right.
+As a result of **ADD STUFF HERE**, I started to just go through all the tabs one by one from left to right.
 I clicked on the "view" tab, then the "help" tab, and then eventually found what I had been looking for in the "messages" tab.
 I saw the paper clip and was finally relieved that I was able to add an attachment to this email.
 ![alt text](../assets/paperclip.png)